Khalifa bin Hamad Al Thani: Career

 Khalifa's reorganization of the system of government saw a dramatic shift in the hierarchy of authority.
-He immensely reduced the traditional powers afforded to the heir-apparent while projecting all of the power onto himself.
+He immensely reduced the traditional powers afforded to the heir-apparent and gave all of the power to himself.

-On 18 July 1989, the cabinet was reshuffled for the first time, replacing most of the previous ministers and making it consist of 15 ministers.
+On 18 July 1989, the Cabinet was reshuffled for the first time, replacing most of the previous ministers and making it consist of 15 ministers.
 The Cabinet was again reshuffled under his premiership on 1 September 1992, expanding it to 17 members.

 The state revenue from the oil sector had increased as the result of the rising of a number of production sharing agreements with foreign oil companies.
 Two production-sharing agreements were signed with the Standard Oil Company of Ohio in January 1985 and Amoco in February 1986.
 In January 1989, another production sharing agreement was signed between Qatar and the French state-owned oil company Elf Aquitaine.
 In the middle of 1991, production of gas in the Qatar North Field, the world's largest single field of non-associated gas (proven gas reserves of around 250 trillion cubic feet and probable reserves of 500 trillion cubic feet), commenced.
 While the search for finding more oil deposits in Qatar continued, Qatar built an industrial base in order to reduce dependence on the oil sector.

-Dethronement and death
+Deposition

 While Khalifa bin Hamad Al Thani was staying in Geneva, Switzerland, in June 1995, his son Hamad bin Khalifa seized power in another bloodless coup d'état.
+Hamad bin Khalifa accused his father of treason and demanded that Interpol arrest him.
+He charged his father with 4 counts that included his execution.

-The son accused his father of treason and demanded that Interpol arrest him.
-The former Emir charges his father with 4 charges that include his execution.
+Exile, return, and death

-Khalifa lived in France until he returned to Qatar in 2004.
+Khalifa lived in France until he returned to Qatar in 2004 to attend to the funeral of his wife Sheikha Moza bint Ali Al Thani.
+He was received by Emir Hamad bin Khalifa Al Thani and his crown prince Tamim bin Hamad Al Thani.
+This marked his return to Qatar after 9 years in exile.
 He died on 23 October 2016 at the age of 84.
+Qatar declared 3 days of national mourning after his death.

 Marriages and children

-Sheikh Khalifa had five sons and twelve daughters from four wives.
+Sheikh Khalifa had five sons and thirteen daughters from four wives.